- Trellis Mirror Ivory Arch $499 Special $399

 If you are looking for something with vintage flair, a cheval mirror – one that’s suspended in the air on legs – makes you feel like your bedroom or studio is located in the heart of Paris.
 An intricate metallic frame adds tons of chic.
 Hang a crystal chandelier overhead for maximum effect.

-Experimenting with different kinds of floor mirrors throughout the home can be a lot of fun and very beautiful.
+Experimenting with different kinds of floor length mirrors throughout the home can be a lot of fun and very beautiful.
 A large mirror with a thick wood frame is richly expressive and exotic.
 Ultrathin mirrors have an amazing profile that fits in masterfully with the artistic design style, such as minimalist layouts.
 You can even layer several mirrors in front of each other – perhaps with plants or a floor lamp in front – to add a strong modern vibe.